kan-li/MFPCCox/README.md

 # MFPCCox
-Sample Code for implementation of MFPCCox
+Sample Code of implementing MFPCCox

 'Dynamic Prediction of  Alzheimer's Disease Progression Using Features of Multiple Longitudinal Outcomes and Time-to-Event Data'